MarketPress/duesseldorf-child-starter/README.md

 This starter kit uses our own theme [Düsseldorf](http://marketpress.com/product/duesseldorf/) as the parent theme.
 Feel free to use it for your own projects, or hack it and create your own child theme starter kit.

-As a bonus for Düsseldorf users, we have added a second stylesheet which supports styling for WooCommerce elements.
-The child theme will now

-* check if WooCommerce is active;
-* if yes, load *style.plus.woo.css*;
-* if not, load the smaller *style.css*.

 Also, as in Düsseldorf and many other themes, minified stylesheets are loaded by default.
 To load the extended files, set `SCRIPT_DEBUG` to `TRUE` in your *wp-config.php*.

 ## Ressources